 B2B English-German translations for SMEs and for individual (private) clients

 I work from my home near Bristol in the UK.
 While I specialise in certified German to English translation services, I also regularly translate commercial documents.
-My areas of specialisation include subjects such as tourism, legal agreements and contracts, nutrition, general business texts, Amazon and eBay listings.
-Although my mother tongue is German, I have lived in the UK since the 1980s, therefore English has become my language of habitual use.
+My specialist areas include subjects such as tourism, legal agreements and contracts, nutrition, general business texts, Amazon and eBay listings.
+Although my mother tongue is German, I have lived in the UK since the 1980s.
+English has therefore become my language of habitual use.

 Both businesses and private individuals need translations of official documents (certified and notarised translations).
 If you are looking for a specialist in this area, please contact me, Erika Baker.